tina6508/ZealyCryptoChords/CodingChallenge.md

 # Coding Challenge Submission <br><br>

 ## Description

-Describe your project here
-Change the discord icon of the web page
+Change the discord icon of the web page with new color one.

 ## Prerequisites, Dependencies, Versions

-Please add anything here you've built that requires the above specifics git clone git@github.com:hemilabs/CryptoChords.git
+git clone git@github.com:hemilabs/CryptoChords.git
 The above command fail.
 So use the following instead git clone https://github.com/hemilabs/CryptoChords.git

 ## Licensing
-Please state if license is CC, MIT or ISC or other (please no GPL)
+public

 ## Outside Libraries
-Link any outside open source libraries used
+Nil

 ## Steps
 Tell us how to run it locally